 - Heat oil in a wok or a deep fryer on high heat.

 - Mix together potato flour, white and black pepper and salt in a plate or small bowl.
 Lightly toss about 10 shrimp in the potato flour mixture, shaking off any excess.
+Repeat tossing shrimp as you continue to fry in batches.

 - Cook the shrimp carefully in the hot oil, until it's pink in colour (about 3-5 minutes).
 Remove and allow to drain on paper towel on a plate. *Optional - keep the shrimp on a baking tray in the oven to keep warm in between cooking batches.